matteoquintiliani/earthworm-docker-sandbox/README.md

 You can create Earthworm Environments from a zip file available from an URL or from a git repository directory.

 In both cases you can optionally map by symbolic links the Earthworm Environment subdirectories by variable `MAP_EW_ENV_SUBDIRS`.
 Remember, if the subdirectories `params`, `log` and `data` do not exist then you can not be able to run the Earthworm Environment.
+In case you can create subdirectories declaring the paths within variable `CREATE_EW_ENV_SUBDIRS`.

 Example for zip file: